daan-caljon/CADR-performance-deco/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This repository provides code for our manuscript "Sources of gain: Decomposing performance in conditional average dose response estimation".
+This repository provides code for our manuscript "A Data-Centric Decomposition of Estimator Performance in Continuous Treatment Effect Estimation".

 In our manuscript, we evaluate the impacts of different data-generating processes on data-driven methodologies for conditional average dose response (CADR) estimation.
 We provide source code to reproduce our experiments, including data generators, performance evaluators, and learning methods.